-Taking care of your mental health isn't something that stops when school is over during summer.
+Taking care of your mental health is important to your overall well being.
 Below are links that will take you to calming apps and grounding techniques, along with a list of outside counseling resources you can utilize.

 There are now two full time social workers available during the school day; if you need to speak to someone please stop down to Student Support.
 You can also email your counselor or call 652-300 x 7876 to connect.
 You can also reach out to an administrator in the main office for additional resources by calling 652-300 x 7001.

 Any student requiring working papers (working certificate) for employment can click this link: Application for Working Papers

-The application, titled "Application for Working Certificate Form AT-17 and Physical Fitness Certification Form AT-16" will be located at the upper right hand corner of the page.
+The application (two pages), titled "Application for Working Certificate Form AT-17 and Physical Fitness Certification Form AT-16" will be located at the upper right hand corner of the page.
 Print these forms and fill out Parts I and II on the first page of the AT-17 form and top of AT-16 form (name, address, date of birth).
-Verification of a student's recent physical will be verified with our school's health office during the school year; during the summer you must provide a copy of your physical or have physician fill out the section titled "Instructions to Physician" on the AT-16 form, or provide a script from your physician's office stating: Patient was examined on (exact date physical was given) and is cleared for working papers (for home-schooled or private school students, verification should be done by their physician or their school nurse).
+Verification of a student's recent physical will be confirmed with our school's health office during the school year; during summer or school breaks you must provide a copy of your physical or have your physician fill out the section titled "Instructions to Physician" on the AT-16 form, or provide a script from your physician's office stating: Patient was examined on (exact date physical was given) and is cleared for working papers (for home-schooled or private school students, verification should be done by their physician or their school nurse).

-Once these sections are completed, you can email Mrs. Maria Olsen or call 652-3000 x 7876 to set an appointment to drop off the application (if school is in session, the student can drop of themselves at any point during the school day).
-Please note that anyone can drop of a completed application but the student must come in to the office to sign the card in my presence.
-During school breaks, an appointment should be made prior to dropping of any applications or picking up completed working certificates.
+Once these sections are filled out, please email or call Mrs. Maria Olsen @ firstname.lastname@example.org or call 652-3000 x 7876 to set an appointment to drop off the application (if school is in session, the student can drop this off themselves at any point during the school day).
+Please note that while anyone can drop of a completed application the student must come in to the office to sign the card in my presence.
+NOTE: During school breaks, an appointment should be made prior to dropping of any applications or picking up completed working certificates.

-NOTE: Homeschooled or private school students that live in the district should also email proof of birth such as a passport, birth certificate or driver's license along with the AT-17 Application for Employment Certificate, AT-16 Physical Fitness Certification and proof of recent physical or the section titled "Instructions to Physician" filled out by doctor's office.
+NOTE: Homeschooled or private school students that live in the district should also provide proof of birth such as a passport, birth certificate or valid driver's license along with the AT-17 Application for Employment Certificate, AT-16 Physical Fitness Certification and proof of recent physical or the section titled "Instructions to Physician" filled out by doctor's office.

-Students who attend high school daily can also be pick up the application in the Student Support Services office; there are also copies located n the front foyer of the high school or you can download the application on the Student Support Services page under Working Papers.
+Students who attend high school daily can also pick up the application in the Student Support Services office; there are also copies located n the front foyer of the high school or you can download the application on the Student Support Services page under Working Papers.